eddyerburgh/notes/docs/distributed-systems/data-processing.md

 Since being released, Spark has introduced another abstraction: the DataFrame.
 DataFrames organize data into named columns (see [Spark SQL, DataFrames and Datasets Guide](https://spark.apache.org/docs/latest/sql-programming-guide.htm)).

 Spark as described in the original paper didn't work well with stream processing, but Spark Streaming was later created to add support for stream processing.

+## Stream processing

+**Stream processing** involves continuously processing unbounded data.
+Data is normally separated into time-based windows of a given length, which is then processed to produce a result.

+Streaming enables low-latency results.

+### Streaming windows

+**Streaming windows** are finite, usually time-based, segments of data that are grouped and then processed together into a result.

+Three common window patterns:

+- **Sliding windows**—fixed size windows with a slide period (windows may overlap). e.g. 60m windows created every 1m.
+- **Fixed windows**—fixed-sized and generally aligned (no overlapping). e.g. 30m window.
+Fixed windows are a special case of sliding windows.
+- **Session windows**—windows that capture a period of activity.
+They are defined by a timeout gap.
+Any events that occur within the timeout of each other are grouped.

+{% cite google-43864 -l 1794 %}

 ## References